From survival to coherence

 We spend enormous energy managing,

-holding ourselves together
+holding ourselves together inside a familiar organization.

-Real change asks something different of us.
+Real change asks something different.

 It asks us to listen.